SteamTool Library Manager 1.1

 Introduction

 Have you run out of space to install games within Steam?
-Would you like to install some of your games to another hard drive or solid-state drive?
+Want to install some of the games in your Steam Library to another hard drive or solid-state drive?

 With SteamTool, you can install the games in your Steam Library across more than one hard drive.
-Games on the second hard drive will continue to play, download and update as normal, because Steam is still able to access them using their original folder names.
+Games on the second hard drive will continue to play, download and update as normal, since Steam is still able to access them using their original folder names.

 How to Get Started